damdsl/qdataminer/README.md

 # qdataminer

-qdataminer is a earch system for the mining of quantitative omics data
+qdataminer is a search system for the mining of quantitative omics data

 Data is extracted and processed through python scripts and then stored in a Mongodb database.
 Mining of data can be done through elasticsearch API synchronized to Mongodb via transporter application (Compose)